peristron/LI_poster/README.md

 It is especially useful when you want to:

 1. maintain reviewed Latin, physics, and history collections;
-2. translate secular sayings into Latin;
+2. translate sayings written in  neutral language into Latin;
 3. explore pre-modern material from Latin, Greek, Chinese, Arabic, and other traditions;
 4. randomize post dates and times inside controlled limits;